Assertion language

 position, and so it just matches any value in the middle of the stack.

-AnnotationsANNOTATION ::= | "Assert" RTYPE | "Assume" RTYPE | "LoopInv" RTYPE | "MapInv" VAR RTYPE | "LambdaAnnot" RTYPE "->" RTYPE "&" RTYPE [ "(" (VAR ":" SORT)+ ")" ] | "ContractAnnot" RTYPE "->" RTYPE "&" RTYPE [ "(" (VAR ":" SORT)+ ")" ] | "Measure" VAR ":" "list" SORT "->" SORT "where" "[" "]" "=" EXP "|" VAR "::" VAR "=" EXP | "Measure" VAR ":" "set" SORT "->" SORT "where" "EmptySet" "=" EXP "|" "Add" VAR VAR "=" EXP | "Measure" VAR ":" "map" SORT SORT "->" SORT "where" "EmptyMap" "=" EXP "|" "Bind" VAR VAR VAR "=" EXP
+ANNOTATION ::= | "Assert" RTYPE | "Assume" RTYPE | "LoopInv" RTYPE | "MapInv" VAR RTYPE | "LambdaAnnot" RTYPE "->" RTYPE "&" RTYPE [ "(" (VAR ":" SORT)+ ")" ] | "ContractAnnot" RTYPE "->" RTYPE "&" RTYPE [ "(" (VAR ":" SORT)+ ")" ] | "Measure" VAR ":" "list" SORT "->" SORT "where" "[" "]" "=" EXP "|" VAR "::" VAR "=" EXP | "Measure" VAR ":" "set" SORT "->" SORT "where" "EmptySet" "=" EXP "|" "Add" VAR VAR "=" EXP | "Measure" VAR ":" "map" SORT SORT "->" SORT "where" "EmptyMap" "=" EXP "|" "Bind" VAR VAR VAR "=" EXPAn annotation is a root object of annotations for Helmholtz.
+It gives several operations, hints,

-is mandatory for contract
+LoopInv, Assert, Assume, and Measure.
+In those, ContractAnnot is mandatory for contract

-are mandatory for the LAMBDA
+code, and LambdaAnnot and LoopInv are mandatory for the LAMBDA instruction and loop

-, etc.), respectively.
+instructions (LOOP, ITER, etc.), respectively.

 caution